rustfs/docs.rustfs.com/docs/developer/mcp.md

 # RustFS MCP

 **RustFS MCP Server** is a high-performance [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol) server that provides AI/LLM tools with seamless access to S3-compatible object storage operations.
-Built with Rust for maximum performance and security, it enables AI assistants like Claude Desktop to interact with cloud storage through standardized protocols.
+Built with Rust for performance and security, it enables AI assistants like Claude Desktop to interact with cloud storage through standardized protocols.

 ### What is MCP?